 Preparing a shopping list can help you decide what foods will fit into your ketogenic meal plan.
 Fill your cart with meat, poultry, eggs, low-carb veggies, full-fat dairy and healthy fats.

-A healthy ketogenic diet should consist of about 75% fat, 20% protein and only 5% or less than 50 grams of carbs per day.
+A healthy ketogenic diet should consist of about 75% fat, 10-30% protein and no more than 5% or 20 to 50 grams of carbs per day.

 Focus on high-fat, low-carb foods like eggs, meats, dairy and low-carb vegetables, as well as sugar-free beverages.
 Be sure to restrict highly processed items and unhealthy fats.